jayway/cljwordgraph/README.md

         "converts words to lower case"))

 ### Useful functions
-[.toLowerCase]
-[map]
+* .toLowerCase (java.lang.String#toLowerCase)
+* fn
+* map

 ### Suggested design
-Write an anonymous function that performs the Java method .toLowerCase on its argument, then map this function over the sequence that you got from making your previous test work.
+Write an anonymous function that performs the Java method `.toLowerCase` on its argument, then `map` this function over the sequence that you got from making your previous test work.

 ### Tips